gemechutaye/gemechutaye.github.io/_pages/about.md

   <li>  <b>Harnessing Conversational Agents and Music Recommendations System as Adaptive Mental Health Interventions: A Schoping Review of Personalized AI Chatbots for Therapeutic Use</b>
     <a> [In Submission]</a>
   <br>  Gemechu Taye; Sonal Sharma; Pratishtha Shah; Yohanes Getinet Nuriye
-  <br>In The International Conference on Advanced Data-Driven Intelligence and Engineering, (ICADIE2024)</li>
+  <br>In The International Conference on Advanced Data-Driven Intelligence and Engineering (ICADIE2024)</li>

 </ul>